jahnf/Projecteur/README.md

 shortcuts in your window manager (e.g. GNOME) to run the commands `projecteur -c spot=on` and `projecteur -c spot=off` or `projecteur -c spot=toggle`, and therefore turning the spot on and off with a keyboard shortcut.

+### Using Projecteur without a device

+You can use _Projecteur_ for your online presentations and video conferences without a presenter device.
+For this you can assign a global keyboard shortcut in your window manager (e.g. KDE, GNOME...) to run the command `projecteur -c spot=toggle`.
+You will then be able to turn the digital spot on and off with the assigned keyboard shortcut while sharing your screen in an online presentation or call.

 ### Device Support